Depressed Because You Can’t Lose Weight No Matter How Hard You Try?

 If you struggle with depression, talk with your healthcare provider.
 Medication may be needed to regulate your body's chemical balances.
 Exercise also helps improve your mood, gets you outside and in the sunshine, and lowers anxiety. -

 If you have a job that limits your activity or if you live primarily a sedentary lifestyle, you won't burn the calories needed to lose weight.
-Make the time, even if it's just 20-30 minutes a day, to get out and do something active. -
+Make the time, even if it's just 20-30 minutes a day, to get out and do something active.
+If outdoor walking isn’t possible, consider gyms, indoor tracks, or community centers. -

 Another culprit many people blame for a reduction in activity or a mobility issue is the inevitability of just getting older.
 It's important to find out if your current struggle with reduced activity is a function of age or of an underlying medical condition.
 When determining whether your lack of movement is simply part of the natural aging process or you have an issue, ask yourself the following questions:

 If this is the case, it’s likely that your reduced activity is simply the result of getting older.
-Age limits the pace at which we are able to be active, and not necessarily the activities themselves. - Do you have the sense that you would have to stop and take a break because you just aren’t physically able to keep up?
+Age limits the pace at which we are able to be active, and not necessarily the activities themselves. - Do you need frequent breaks or feel unable to keep up?
+If yes, a medical condition may be interfering.

 If you are unable to do what you used to do and need to take breaks or stop and sit, there could be a reason behind this that is medical in nature and doesn’t have anything to do with your own personal motivation.